Village industries: Sharon Mills site

 The Sharon Mills site closed in 1947.
 After closure, the building was used primarily as a private residence, with a stint as an antique shop, until the late 1980s.
 In the 1990s, the site was used as a winery, until 1999, when the property was purchased by the Washtenaw County Park Division for use as a museum and conference center.
 The county restored the mill, and it currently operates as Sharon Mills Park.
 The site was designated a state of Michigan historic site in 1989.

 Manchester site

-The Manchester plant was constructed on the site of an old (1892) gristmill east of town on Austin Road.
+The Manchester plant was constructed on the site of an old (1892) gristmill east of Manchester, Michigan on Austin Road.

 Ford purchased the site in 1936, and spent nearly $800,000 refurbishing, updating, and equipping the plant.
 The plant opened in 1941, and employed up to 279 people making ammeters, gauges, and instrument clusters.

 The Manchester site closed in 1957.
 In 1960, the plant was sold to a small manufacturer, Thornton Industries.
 Thornton used it until the early 1970s, after which the building was owned by a series of small manufacturers, including Economy Baler, a maker of scrap compressors, Brooklyn Products, Hoover Universal, Johnson Controls, and Cincinnati Milacron.
 In 2001, Milacron sold the property to the village of Manchester; the village uses the site to house the public library and village offices.